Winter Finland: Northern Lights & Snowmobile Thrills

 - What should I pack?

 To keep you warm in the frosty Finnish winter, you’ll be provided with a thermal overcoat, boots and gloves.
 However, please prepare for extreme weather and bring your own warm and waterproof clothes for day-to-day wear.
+You might also consider bringing handwarmers and footwarmers, as well as a hot water bottle.
 Temperatures can reach -20C in this region.

 What you pack is personal to you and our list is certainly not exhaustive.
 If you have any questions about what to pack for your trip to Finland, please get in touch with one of our friendly Trip Experts.

 - A large backpack or suitcase – it’s up to you whether you bring a backpack or a suitcase

 - A day bag – this needs to be around 20-25 litres to fit your daily essentials in, such as water and your camera